-The European Bank for Reconstruction and Development (EBRD) raised its projection for GDP growth this year to 2.8% in a new forecast for 2014, the bank says in its Regional Economics Prospects report issued today.
+The European Bank for Reconstruction and Development (EBRD) raised its forecast for Hungaryʼs GDP growth this year to 3.8% on Wednesday.
+The forecast was raised from 3.4% in a previous release in November, reported state news wire MTI.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Producing journalism that is worthy of the name is a costly business.
 For 27 years, the publishers, editors and reporters of the Budapest Business Journal have striven to bring you business news that works, information that you can trust, that is factual, accurate and presented without fear or favor.